Minnesota Weather: Cooler, Calm Tuesday After Monday's Severe Storms

 There were some unconfirmed tornadoes reported Monday, including one that struck the small town of Forada, located about 10 miles south of Alexandria.
 Douglas County Emergency Manager Julie Anderson tells WCCO-TV that the storm damaged an estimated 100 structures, but luckily no one was killed, and there were no major injuries reported.

-As the storm system exits Minnesota, temperatures are dropping.
+With the storm system out of Minnesota, temperatures are dropping.
 Tuesday’s high of 70 degrees in the Twin Cities will be about 20-degrees cooler than Monday.
-It will also be a breezy day, with a few spotty showers possible midday.
+Lower dew points will also make the day feel much more comfortable.
+It will also be a breezy day, with a few spotty showers possible through the early afternoon.

+The Arrowhead and northwestern Minnesota will be under a wind advisory through Tuesday evening.

-Temperatures will be in the mid-70s for the rest of the week.
+Temperatures will be even cooler on Wednesday, then hover in the mid-70s for the rest of the week.
 Some isolated showers are possible Thursday, and it looks like both Saturday and Sunday will feature some rainfall.